akod0883/alma/updatedDemo/README.md

 ### Setting Up GCP
 It should be noted that the database should be running on a mySQL server to observe and use all the features created in this repo.
 For the purposes of CS411 we used a mySQL server hosted on Google Cloud Platform (GCP).
-If this is something that you are interested in viewing, please contact any of the contributers to this repo, we would be eager to spin up the server!
+If this is something that you are interested in viewing, please contact any of the contributers to this repo, we would be delighted to spin up the server!

 Create a `app.yaml` file in the **updatedDemo** with the following content:
 ```bash